 First, it made sense to go ahead and install the tubing before we poured the slab just to have it as an option.
 You can’t go back and install anything in your slab after it’s done, obviously, so we jumped on the opportunity while we had it.

 Second, Mark was adamant about not having forced air.
 Forced air systems blow allergens and other fun stuff through your vents.
 They’re also quite loud.
-Most people used to hearing the whoosh of air through the ducts and the sounds of the furnace.
+Most people are used to hearing the whoosh of air through the ducts and the sounds of the furnace.
 I didn’t realize how much we were used to that background noise until we moved into our home and found how quiet radiant heat is!

-I have noticed that Mark’s allergies have all but disappeared living in a home without forced air.
+I have noticed that Mark’s allergies have all but disappeared while living in a home without forced air.
 It is not something I have personally struggled with, but I have noticed how much easier it is to breathe.
 The air feels “cleaner”.

 Third, it helps us when we can’t use the wood stove.
 The original thought was that one day we will be old and not want to deal with wood heat.
 The reality is that there are a lot more situations NOW where we can’t use the wood stove.
-When we go out-of-town in the winter, the radiant heat keeps the house at a stable temperature to avoid freezing pipes.
+When we go out of town in the winter, the radiant heat keeps the house at a stable temperature to avoid freezing pipes.
 It’s also helped when we home absolutely exhausted with no gusto for starting up a fire.

-We find that the wood stove provides us a more aggressive type of warmth, but that the radiant allows us more freedom.
+We find that the wood stove provides us with a more aggressive type of warmth, but that the radiant allows us more freedom.
 We enjoy having both options.

 Our radiant system consists of water in PEX tubing that runs through our concrete slab.
 We laid the pipes in place using a product called Crete-Heat, which is an insulation, vapor barrier, and locking system all in one that holds the pipes in place without having to tie them to rebar.
 Using this system allowed us to avoid rebar all together and use a fiber reinforced concrete for our slab.